2017–18 Philadelphia Flyers season

-The 2017–18 Philadelphia Flyers season was the 51st season for the National Hockey League franchise that was established on June 5, 1967.
+The 2017–18 Philadelphia Flyers season was the 51st season for the National Hockey League (NHL) franchise that was established on June 5, 1967.
 They would improve from their record from last year and make the playoffs for the first time since the 2015–16 season.

 Off-season

-The first major event of the off-season was the 2017 NHL Expansion Draft with general manager Ron Hextall having to submit his list of protected players for the draft.
+The first major event of the off-season was the 2017 NHL expansion draft with general manager Ron Hextall having to submit his list of protected players for the draft.
 The Vegas Golden Knights selected Pierre-Edouard Bellemare at number 12 from the Flyers.

-Having been awarded the second overall pick in the 2017 NHL Entry Draft in the draft lottery, Hextall made several trades in the lead-up to draft day.
+Having been awarded the second overall pick in the 2017 NHL entry draft in the draft lottery, Hextall made several trades in the lead-up to draft day.
 The most significant of them being to trade Brayden Schenn to the St. Louis Blues in exchange for the 27th overall pick in the draft, a conditional first round pick in 2018, and Jori Lehtera.
 The Flyers selected forward Nolan Patrick with the second overall pick, and went on to add Morgan Frost with the pick acquired from St. Louis and Isaac Ratcliffe with their second round selection, to add to their forward prospects.

 The Flyers remained fairly quiet players in free agency, as had been the case the previous year.
 The main issue for Hextall being to decide how to fill the vacancy left in net by Steve Mason.
 On July 1, 2017 the Flyers announced the signing of free agent Brian Elliott who would join the recently extended Michal Neuvirth to make up the goalie tandem.
 The Flyers also re-signed several players including Scott Laughton, Taylor Leier, Jordan Weal and Shayne Gostisbehere.

+Regular season

+Defenseman Radko Gudas received a ten-game suspension for slashing Winnipeg Jets forward Mathieu Perreault on November 16, which was tied for the longest suspension handed out during the 2017–18 season.